-How to Check Your Candy Thermometer for Accuracy
+How to Check Your Thermometer's Accuracy

-- Leave your thermometer in the water for five minutes, to give it time to get an accurate reading.
+- Leave your thermometer in the water for five minutes to give it time to get an accurate reading.
 Make sure that the bulb of the thermometer is fully immersed in the water, and that it is not touching the bottom or sides of the pot—this can give a false reading.

-- There's a good chance, though, that your thermometer may be off by a few degrees or more.
-This is very important information!
-Take this temperature difference into account when doing all future cooking with the thermometer.
 For instance, maybe your thermometer registers 220 F when inserted in boiling water.
 You now know that your thermometer reads temperatures 8 degrees hotter than they actually are.
-So if you have a recipe that calls for a temperature of 240 F, you know you need to add 8 degrees and reach 248 F on your thermometer to get your candy hot enough.
-Or perhaps you live well above sea level, and your thermometer reads 209 degrees F in boiling water.
-It may be that your thermometer is entirely accurate, and that is just the boiling point of water at your high altitude.
-No matter the reason, you will still need to take this discrepancy into account and subtract 3 degrees F from every temperature in a candy recipe.
-Make a note of the inaccuracy so that you easily remember what your particular "candy thermometer conversion" actually is.
+So if you have a recipe that calls for a temperature of 240 F, you know that you need to add 8 degrees and reach 248 F on your thermometer to get your candy hot enough.